 Welcome to (part of) my collection

 First off, apologies for the poor photo quality many of these pictures go back years and years!
-I haven't photographed every ring I own but here is a large part of my collection: 310 rings on display, not including the rings I made myself or the Dodd rings.
+I haven't photographed every ring I own but here is a large part of my collection: 310 rings (or ring sets) on display, not including the rings I made myself or the Dodd rings.

 Rings purchased or received as gifts: